ManuelGil/vscode-code-mark-plus/README.md

 - **Real‑Time Highlighting**: Styles keywords and directives as you type.
 - **Customizable Rules**: Define colors, font styles, and keywords in settings.
-- **Inline Directives**: Highlight next/previous/current line, specific line, range, or code block.
+- **Inline Directives**: Highlight next/previous/current line, specific line, or range.
 - **Comment Management**: Commands to insert, remove, and clear comments.
 - **Keyboard Shortcuts**: Quick access to all commands.
 - **Performance Optimized**: Efficient scanning, lazy updates, and caching for large workspaces.